 - A contact’s responses to a survey

 The best place to start is to understand your current data sources and their relationship to one another.
-Take the approach of “where is the source of truth?”.
-For example, the CRM may show customer purchase history, but it’s likely the ERP is in fact the source of truth.
+Take the approach of “Where is the source of truth?”.
+For example, the CRM may show customer purchase history, but it’s likely the ERP is the source of truth.
 Map these systems as a diagram so you can see their relationship to one another.

 In this same diagram, be clear about the directional flow of data from one system to the other.

-At some point you will want to get to the micro level of field data.
+At some point, you will want to get to the micro level of field data.
 Some fields will update each other, while others may flow in one direction only.
-Another example, if the call centre receives an in-bound call and one outcome is the updating of a billing address – does that data flow from the CRM back to the ERP/billing system?
+Another example, is if the call centre receives an inbound call and one outcome is the updating of a billing address – does that data flow from the CRM back to the ERP/billing system?
 Each of these points need to be considered and understood.